8bNFT/incomplete-guide-to-imx/README.md

 ### I want to adapt my L1-deployed contract to allow L2 minting
 Your contract needs to implement Mintable interface (**IMintable**), which can be done via a proxy contract and has to be registered on L2.
+You also need to have a contract owner method, this is basically the standard and an example implementation is [OpenZeppelin's Ownable](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/access/Ownable.sol).

 ### I have an L1 contract which is not yet deployed, how do I adapt it to allow L2 minting
-Same as the question above, you need to implement **IMintable** and register your contract on L2.
+Same as the question above, you need to implement **IMintable** and owner() and register your contract on L2.
 Also, depending on the complexity of your project and whether you want to allow native L1 minting, you'll probably want to remove the (public payable) mint function usually used for on-site minting.

 ## Registration Requirements